octree-gva/caroster/README.md

 To fully utilize your instance of Caroster, you will need an SMTP configuration to send emails.

+#### (Optional) Mapbox token

+In order to activate geocoding and map features, you will need a Mapbox token.

+[Create a mapbox account](https://account.mapbox.com/auth/signup/) if you don't have any and [generate your token for free](https://docs.mapbox.com/help/getting-started/access-tokens/#:~:text=You%20can%20find%20your%20access,using%20the%20Mapbox%20Tokens%20API.).

+There is no need to setup a payment method as long as you don't exceed [the temporary geocoding api free rate ](https://www.mapbox.com/pricing#temporary-geocoding-api), but if you do so, the app will still work and geocoding will simply disable till the end of the ongoing month.

 ### Installing

 Clone the repo locally: